solana-foundation/solana-improvement-documents/proposals/0023-asynchronous-program-execution-and-broadcast.md

 ## Detailed Design

 ### Overview
-Leaders are scheduled to propose blocks as they are currently by the LeaderSchedule.
+Leaders are scheduled to build blocks as they are currently by the LeaderSchedule.

 Builder's are scheduled along side leaders to build UserBlocks -